project-trillek-archive/wp-trillek/README.md

+# On hold

+This theme may not get used now.
+We are probably going to use a static site for trillek.org and stick WordPress on blog.trillek.org.
+This will use an excellent tried and tested theme for now.

+It will make the writers, readers and me a lot happier.
+It's definitely for the best.

 # Trillek

 This is the theme for [trillek.org][trillek-site], an open source game inspired by Notch's [0x10^c][0x10c].
 You can find more information in the [sub-reddit][] and [forum][].